- Programs & Services

 - Leveraging the rich international resources and expertise on campus

-Every proposed project should accomplish one or more of the following:
+Every proposed project should accomplish one or more of the following.
+Please clearly indicate which funding criteria the proposed initiative addresses:

 - Increase student opportunities for meaningful engagement with an internationalized curriculum